 Locals obtain meat and blubber from the grind which is distributed for free within local communities.
 Individuals who cannot participate (for instance, due to illness) are able to sign up to receive a portion.
 Nolsøe notes that the meat replaces food that would otherwise need to be imported.

 “[Whaling] has enabled the Faroe Islands as an island nation to maintain a relatively high degree of self-sufficiency in food production,” Nolsøe explained.
 “In the Faroe Islands it is considered both economic and environmental good sense to make the most of locally available natural resources, and to maintain the knowledge required to use what nature can provide in a harsh oceanic environment.”

 Whale meat is eaten all year round in the Faroes, according to Kate Sanderson, who is the Head of Representation for the Government of the Faroe Islands.
 She says: “It’s eaten fresh when there has just been a whale drive, but it is also stored and preserved in both modern and traditional ways – freezing, wind-drying, dry-salted, or stored in brine.”

-But the meat and blubber also contain environmental contaminants, including heavy metals (like methylmercury) and organochlorines (like polychlorinated biphenyl and dioxin).
+But the meat and blubber also contain environmental contaminants.
+This includes heavy metals (like methylmercury) and organochlorines (like polychlorinated biphenyl and dioxin).
 These pollutants are typically higher in concentration in predators like pilot whales.
 This is because they eat multiple sources of food which also contain pollutants, leading to a compounding effect.

 Cultural significance of whaling in the Faroe Islands